E. sinica, 'Ma Huang,' TCM; It's Use, Lore and Cultivation Information:

 - May cause heart spasms.

-Potentially Harmful Ephedrine Interactions:
+Potentially Harmful Ephedrine drug Interactions:

 - With cardiac glycosides, Ephedra use can produce cardiac arrhythmia.